-In between meetings I define new plans from product to launch or go-to-market or positioning.
+In between meetings I define new plans from product to launch, go-to-market, or positioning.
 I then validate them with industry experts and customers.
 To get an external perspective on your work often results in better, more objective feedback, but it is also humbling.

 Because my work days are packed and intensive, I am disciplined when it comes to exercise.
 I hit the gym almost every day.
 It helps clear my mind when I get stuck on a problem and can't find an obvious solution, as well as a general stress reliever.
 It allows me to meet new people outside of work and sometimes not even in high tech, which is a breath of fresh air during intense days.